 Questions readers ask

-- Is Tinnitus 911 a scam?
+Is Tinnitus 911 a scam?

-- Is Quietum Plus a scam?
+Is Quietum Plus a scam?

-- How can I tell if a tinnitus supplement is a scam?
+How can I tell if a tinnitus supplement is a scam?

-- Are any tinnitus supplements legitimate?
+Are any tinnitus supplements supported by evidence?

 Primary sources